Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

-Under some growth assumptions on $H$ (e.g. those of \cite[Section 1.2]{MS14}), this process (known as the overdamped Langevin dynamics) has an invariant measure given by
+Under some growth assumptions on $H$ (e.g. those of \cite[Section 1.2]{MS14}), the over-damped Langevin equation \eqref{eq:odl} has a unique invariant measure with density:

+where $Z^\tau$ is the normalizing constant.
+This probability measure is known as the Gibbs measure with energy landscape $H$ and temperature $\tau$.
+The Dirichlet form associated with the Gibbs measure $\nu^{\tau}$ is defined for any suitable test function $f:\mathbb{R}^d \to \mathbb{R}$ by

-where $Z^\tau$ is the normalization constant.
-Due to the non-convexity of $H$, this process shows metastable behavior at low temperatures $\tau$ in the sense of a separation of time scales: \begin{itemize} \item In the short run, the process converges fast to a local minimum of the energy landscape. \item In the long run, the process stays near a local minimum for an exponentially long time before it jumps to another local minimum. \end{itemize} In the previous work of \cite{MS14}, this behavior is captured by explicit, low-temperature asymptotic formulas (known as Eyring-Kramers formulas) for the two constants $\rho, \alpha > 0$ appearing in the following two functional inequalities for the invariant measure $\nu^\tau$: the Poincar\'e inequality (PI$(\rho)$)
+For general non-convex energy landscape $H$, the over-damped Langevin equation shows metastable behavior at low temperatures $\tau$ in the sense of a separation of time scales: \begin{itemize}[itemsep = 3 pt] \item In the short run, the process converges fast to a local minimum of the energy landscape $H$; \item In the long run, the process stays near a local minimum for exponentially long time before it jumps to another local minimum. \end{itemize} In the previous work of \cite{MS14}, this behavior is captured by explicit, low-temperature asymptotic formulas (known as Eyring-Kramers formulas) for the two constants $\rho, \alpha > 0$ appearing in the following two functional inequalities for the invariant measure $\nu^\tau$: the Poincar\'e inequality (PI$(\rho)$)

 and the log-Sobolev inequality (LSI$(\alpha)$)